eandersson/amqpstorm/docs/index.rst

 Installation
 ------------
-The latest version can be installed using `pip <https://pip.pypa.io/en/stable/quickstart/>`_ and is available at pypi `here <https://pypi.org/project/AMQPStorm/>`_
+The latest version can be installed using `pip <https://pip.pypa.io/en/stable/quickstart/>`_ and is available on `PyPI <https://pypi.org/project/AMQPStorm/>`_.
 ::

     pip install amqpstorm

-You can also install AMQPStorm with the management dependencies using.
+You can also install AMQPStorm with the management dependencies:
 ::

     pip install amqpstorm[management]